creek-service/creek-system-test/model/README.md

 # Creek system test model

-The module used for defining system tests.
+The base types used when deserializing system test packages.